Benita2001/Agentledger/README.md

 > AgentLedger is infrastructure.
 Any AI agent that makes decisions benefits from an immutable, verifiable audit trail.
 >
 > ### 🤖 AI Trading Agents
 > Trading agents claim alpha.
 AgentLedger makes those claims verifiable.
-Every signal an agent generates — the market data it analyzed, the reasoning it used, the confidence level, the final call — gets stored on 0G with a timestamp and root hash.
+Every signal an agent generates the market data it analyzed, the reasoning it used, the confidence level, the final call gets stored on 0G with a timestamp and root hash.
 You can prove the agent made that call before the market moved.
 No cherry-picking, no revisionism.
 >
 > **Example:** A trading agent logs every BUY, SELL, and HOLD decision to AgentLedger.
 A month later, the full reasoning chain for every decision is retrievable — timestamped and tamper-proof on 0G.
 >
 > ### ⚖️ Trading Signal Judges & Evaluators
 > Signal providers in crypto claim incredible track records.
 With AgentLedger, evaluators can audit any agent's full decision history on-chain.
 Every call is timestamped, every reasoning trace is verifiable.
 Run `audit_agent` and get cryptographic proof of whether the chain is INTACT or BROKEN.
 >
 > **Example:** A fund evaluating an AI signal provider runs `audit_agent` on their AgentLedger history.
-The chain comes back INTACT — 847 decisions, unbroken, fully auditable back to day one.
+The chain comes back INTACT 847 decisions, unbroken, fully auditable back to day one.
 >
 > ### 🏥 Medical AI Agents
-> Medical AI agents are making treatment recommendations, flagging drug interactions, and prioritizing diagnoses.
+> Medical AI agents are making treatment recommendations, flagging drug interactions and prioritizing diagnoses.
 Regulators and hospitals need to audit these decisions.
-AgentLedger gives every medical agent decision a permanent, immutable reasoning trace — what data it analyzed, what it considered, what it recommended, and why.
+AgentLedger gives every medical agent decision a permanent, immutable reasoning trace what data it analyzed, what it considered, what it recommended, and why.
 >
 > **Example:** An AI triage agent logs every patient prioritization decision to AgentLedger.
-When a decision is questioned, the full reasoning trace is retrieved by root hash — immutable, timestamped, exactly as it was at the moment of decision.
+When a decision is questioned, the full reasoning trace is retrieved by root hash immutable, timestamped, exactly as it was at the moment of decision.
 >
 > ### 📜 Legal AI Agents
 > Legal AI agents draft contracts, interpret clauses, and provide legal analysis.
 When a contract dispute arises, the question "what was the AI thinking when it drafted this?" needs an answer.
 AgentLedger stores every legal agent decision permanently so the reasoning is always retrievable.
 >
 > **Example:** An AI contract drafting agent logs its clause selection reasoning to AgentLedger.
-In a dispute, the law firm retrieves the exact reasoning trace — which precedents it considered, what risk factors it weighed, why it chose specific language.
+In a dispute, the law firm retrieves the exact reasoning trace which precedents it considered, what risk factors it weighed, why it chose specific language.
 >
 > ### ⚙️ Autonomous Operations Agents
 > Agents running infrastructure, managing deployments, or making operational decisions at scale need accountability.
 When something goes wrong, you need to know exactly what the agent decided and why.
 AgentLedger gives every autonomous operations agent a tamper-proof decision log that cannot be altered after the fact.
 >
 > **Example:** An AI DevOps agent logs every deployment decision to AgentLedger.
-When a deployment causes an outage, the full chain of decisions leading up to it is retrievable — exactly what the agent was thinking at each step, in order, verified intact.
+When a deployment causes an outage, the full chain of decisions leading up to it is retrievable exactly what the agent was thinking at each step, in order, verified intact.
 >
 > ---
 >